isomerpages/imda-pixel/_showcase/Showcase Companies.md

 <tbody>
 <tr>
 <th rowspan="1" colspan="2">
-<p><strong>The Robotics zone showcases cutting-edge innovations in automation and precision technology.
+<p><strong>The Robotics Corner showcases cutting-edge innovations in automation and precision technology.
 Discover how advanced robotics are transforming industries by automating processes and improving efficiency.</strong>
 </p>
 </th>
 </tr>